 #ToImmigrantsWithLove is a project of the I Am An Immigrant Campaign.

-The ongoing border crisis is life impossible for many families.
+The ongoing border crisis is making life impossible for many families.
 Please make a donation and support groups doing incredible work to keep families at the border together.
 In the donation memo line be sure to mention you are with the To Immigrants With Love campaign.

 After donating, please share with your network on social media using the hashtag #ToImmigrantsWithLove.

 The mission of Catholic Charities of Central New Mexico is “To put faith in action to improve the lives of those in need.”
 Since February, the organization has been helping the Diocese of El Paso and Annunciation House with the overflow of asylum-seekers arriving at the border.
 The Companions on the Journey project has provided respite to over 500 refugee arrivals to date and part of a coalition of organizations supporting this work.

 The Angry Tias and Abuelas’ mission is to advocate for dignity and justice for individuals released by Border Patrol or from ICE detention and delivered to bus depots or shelters from Brownsville to McAllen.
 As they embark on their journeys to destinations across the U.S., our aim is to assure their basic health and safety needs are met.

 Good Neighbor Settlement House, Inc. is a nonprofit, multi-service agency dedicated to assisting the needy men, women and children of Brownsville through programs that provide nutritious meals, clothing, showers and support services.
 Their work supports refugees and other vulnerable populations.